What are the OSHA Guidelines and regulations for Fall Protection?

 OSHA Loading Dock Fall Protection

 Addressing OSHA dock safety can be a tricky thing.
 Often, a loading dock is slightly above, at, or slightly below the 4’ general industry rule requiring fall protection.
 Now, if your loading dock is at 46”, per OSHA dock safety standards, fall protection is not required.
-This elevated work area, is still clearly a hazardous area and you should be proactive in teaching OSHA dock safety and general OSHA guidelines for fall protection to personnel and employees working in this hazardous environment because, per OSHA, employers must provide “a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm” (OSHA).
-Ultimately, if your loading dock is below 48”, but seen by employees or management as a hazard that should be address, then it is the company’s and management’s responsibility to address such a hazard.
+This elevated work area is still clearly a hazardous area and you should be proactive in teaching OSHA dock safety and general OSHA loading dock requirements for fall protection to personnel and employees working in this hazardous environment because, per OSHA, employers must provide “a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm” (OSHA).
+Ultimately, if your loading dock is below 48”, but seen by employees or management as a hazard that should be addressed, then it is the company’s and management’s responsibility to address such a hazard.

 Of course, if your loading dock is directly at 48” or above, loading dock fall protection is required.
 There are a number of products available today that enable workers to work safely and efficiently next to the leading edge, while providing them OSHA dock safety equipment.
 Remember, the best plan to address these concerns starts with thinking safely, acting safely, and then implementing barriers to mitigate fall risks.
 For specific products that address loading dock fall protection, check out our industrial removable guardrail system.
 This system is in place when needed, but allows the flexibility of removing railing if unloading or loading a flatbed or other special circumstances.
 Loading dock safety gates are always a good idea as well during the transition between trucks arriving and leaving.
 These loading dock safety gates are easily installed and used.